siakaramalegos/nextjs-workshop-demo/readme.md

 - `5-route-masking` - Mask films routes for prettier urls
 - `6-custom-server` - Setting up custom server to make pretty urls work on refresh
 - `7-static-export` - Statically export to pre-rendered HTML pages

+### Explanation of Scripts

+These scripts are for the fully implemented demo.
+Different steps in building the app have different scripts.

+- `dev` - runs the custom API server.js file in development mode
+- `build` - generate the production application to be deployed to a served environment
+- `start` - run the production application from the custom API server.js file,
+- `export` - generate the static export in development mode
+- `dev-static` - serve the contents of the static export folder on localhost:8080
+- `deploy` - generate the gh-pages production static export and deploy it to gh-pages

 ## Resources